-Through the pandemic GP surgeries have had to work differently.
+Throughout the pandemic general practice teams had to work differently.
 They have provided more appointments over the phone and online, and this is continuing, but face to face visits are also available.
-Watch our video to hear from GP teams in Kent and Medway.
+Watch our video to hear from GP teams in Kent and Medway about how general practice has changed.

 General practice teams now include a range of care professionals who you may be offered an appointment with.

-The information below explains some of the ways GP services are working.
-Please visit your own GP practice website to check how your surgery is operating.
+The information below explains some of the ways general practice teams are working.
+Please visit your own practice website to check how your surgery is operating.

 Online assessment tools will be highlighted on your own practice's website.